christttto/timer/README.md

 ![alt text](prototype/20190217timer.png "Logo Title Text 1")
 Done in Adobe XD.
 ### Actions
-  1. Starting
+  1. Adjusting time
  	  Scroll the upper half of the hourglass to adjust the amount of color to adjust hours.
+    Type it into the text input at the bottom
     Max to make it 30 minutes.

-Possibly in log.
-  2. Adjusting
+  2. Starting
+    Space on keyboard.
+    Tap the hourglass to start.
+    Tap the time to start.

+  3. Pause
+    Space on keyboard.
+    Tap the hourglass to pause.
-    Tap to pause.
+    Tap the time to pause.

+  4. Reset
+    Type 'R' to reset.
+    Double tap the hourglass to reset.
-    Double tap to reset.
+    Double tap the hour to reset.